brian-ho/intro-to-urban-data/README.md

-# Sticky & Wicked: A critical introduction to urban data
+# Sticky & Wicked: a critical introduction to urban data

 ![sticky_and_wicked](sticky_and_wicked.png)
 _This image was generated with the assistance of AI._